-Do you see how clearly that is shown in God's word, that one sin leads on another?
+Do you see how clearly that is shown in God's Word, that one sin leads on another?
 How well this incident revealed that those in positions of great power are not innocent of the same kind of feelings and emotional immaturity as the most common person in the land.
 Lust can be the driving force regardless of a person's wealth, material possessions, education, or state in life.
 Do you know what happens?
 When a person reaches a pinnacle that he set before, he just notches it up a little bit higher, or maybe a great deal higher.
-One million dollars isn't enough, so he goes for two.
-Then two isn't enough, so he goes for five.
-Then five isn't enough.
+One million dollars is not enough, so he goes for two.
+Then two is not enough, so he goes for five.
+Then five is not enough.
 Do you get the point?
-There's no stopping it.
+There is no stopping it.

-II Samuel 13:1-2 And it came to pass after this, that Absalom the son of David had a fair sister, whose name was Tamar; and Amnon the son of David loved her.
-And Amnon was so vexed [troubled, disturbed], that he fell sick for his sister Tamar; for she was a virgin: and Amnon thought it hard for him to do anything to her.
+II Samuel 13:1-2 After this Absalom the son of David had a lovely sister, whose name was Tamar; and Amnon the son of David loved her.
+Amnon was so distressed [troubled, disturbed] over his sister Tamar that he became sick; for she was a virgin.
+And it was improper for him to do anything to her.

-It's not unusual that Amnon would "fall in love" with Tamar.
+It is not unusual that Amnon would "fall in love" with Tamar.
 She is described as being beautiful, but as a virgin she is protected territory, and she is strictly off limits.
-Now Amnon doesn't love her, because true love does not produce these sorts of negative results.
+Now Amnon does not love her, because true love does not produce these sorts of negative results.
 He is lusting for her, and he became so distressed, so frustrated, that he got haggard looking and sick.

 The third fruit appears, as Tamar is raped, and now she must carry that psychological and physical scar the rest of her life.

-The fourth fruit rears its ugly head, because now Amnon doesn't merely find her less satisfying than his evil lust demanded, he hates her exceedingly, and has her thrown out of his presence as if she was a common street walker, thus adding insult to injury.
-You see, one step at a time, the sin that could have been stopped with the lust, begins to leaven everything it touches, and we're not done yet.
+The fourth fruit rears its ugly head, because now Amnon does not merely find her less satisfying than his evil lust demanded, he hates her exceedingly, and has her thrown out of his presence as if she was a common street walker, thus adding insult to injury.
+You see, one step at a time, the sin that could have been stopped with the lust, begins to leaven everything it touches, and we are not done yet.

-II Samuel 13:18-19 And she had a garment of different colors upon her: for with such robes were the king's daughters that were virgins apparelled.
-Then his servant brought her out, and bolted the door after her.
-And Tamar put ashes on her head, and rent her garment of different colors that was on her, and laid her hand on her head, and went on crying.
+II Samuel 13:18-19 Now she had on a robe of many colors; for the king's virgin daughters wore such apparel.
+And his servant bore her out and bolted the door behind her.
+And Tamar put ashes on her head, and tore her robe of many colors that was on her, and laid her hand on her head, and went away crying bitterly.